cfdemons/cs-luma-archer/tutorial.md

 - The Line Chart View should now show $U_y$ as a function of $x$ for the data from the two codes at the current time.
 You can use the animation controls to view the velocity at different times.

 - Open the file lid\_driven\_cavity\_literature1.txt and click Apply.
-Tick "Add Tab field delimiter".
+Tick "Add Tab field delimiter" and click Apply.
 Rename the dataset as "Reference data".

 - Create a Calculator filter with Result Array Name "oneminusy" and formula
   ```
   1-"%y"
   ```
   Ensure that "Coordinate results" is unset.
+Click Apply.
 This is needed because the reference data in the file is provided in the opposite direction.
 Rename the Calculator filter as OneMinusY.
-Ensure that in Series Parameters, only 100 is selected.
-Set X array name to oneminusy.

-- Select the Line Chart View and then ensure that in the OneMinusY properties, only the 1000 variable is selected (this is the data for Re = 1000).
+- Select the Line Chart View and ensure that OneMinusY is visible (click the eye icon next to OneMinusY in the Pipeline Browser).
+Ensure that in the OneMinusY properties, only the 1000 variable is selected (this is the data for Re = 1000).
 Set the Legend Name for 1000 to "Reference data.
-Deselect Use Index for X axis and choose the X array name as %y.
+Deselect Use Index for X axis and choose the X array name as "oneminusy".
 Set the line style to None and the marker style to Circle and marker size to 10.0.

 - If any Spreadsheet views have been created from the tabular data, you can close them.